mfcochauxlaberge/jsonapi/README.md

 ## Concepts

+Here are some of the main concepts covered by the library.

+### Request

+A `Request` represents an HTTP request structured in a format easily readable from a JSON:API point of view.

+If you are familiar to the specification, reading the `Request` struct and its fields (`URL`, `Document`, etc) should be straightforward.

 ### Type

-A type is generally defined with a struct.
+A JSON:API type is generally defined with a struct.

 There needs to be an ID field of type string.
 The `api` tag represents the name of the type.